 As you can compare, the verbal ability section in CAT consists of Reading Comprehension, Critical Reasoning, ParaJumbles etc. In fact 24 marks out of 34 is Reading Comprehension.
 Moreover, the verbal ability for CAT is comparatively facile as compared with GMAT.
 For GMAT, you need to hone comprehension skills and that only comes via consistent practice.
 You need to be very strong in verbal ability if you need to boost scores in GMAT .
 On the other hand, in CAT Quantitative Aptitude has a higher difficulty level as compared to GMAT.

-In conclusion, since the syllabus for CAT and GMAT is more or less the same and both these exams just differ in strategy depending upon their weightage to different areas, you can give both the exams and choose the best that fits your requirement thereafter.
+In conclusion, since the syllabus for CAT and GMAT is more or less the same and both these exams just differ in strategy depending upon their weight to different areas, you can give both the exams and choose the best that fits your requirement thereafter.

-By scoring good in CAT you would be eligible to apply to the India’s Best Business Schools, whereas by scoring well in GMAT and stronger applications, The world’s best business schools will open doors for you:)
+By scoring good in CAT you would be eligible to apply to India’s Best Business Schools, whereas by scoring well in GMAT and stronger applications, The world’s best business schools will open doors for you:)